shreeshasuresh/Ad-Detect-with-TPOT/README.md

-# Detection of Advirtisment in Radio using Genetic Programming and Tpot genetic learning library
+# Detection of Advertisement on Radio using Genetic Programming and Tpot genetic programming library

 ## TPOT